 - Switches the production of eumelanin to pheomelanin.
 Eumelanin is responsible for dark brown to black pigment in the skin and pheomelanin is a fairer pigment in the skin.
 Therefore, switching from eumelanin to pheomelanin results in a lightening of the skin’s complexion.

-Vitamin C is co-infused with the IV infusion because of its ability to recycle glutathione.
-That is, it keeps glutathione in its reduced state (called GSH) inside the cells where glutathione does its work.
+Vitamin C is co-infused with the IV infusion because of its ability to recycle the amino acid that is also infused.
+That is, it keeps the amino acid in its reduced state inside the cells where it does its work.

-How long is the treatment and how many are required?
+How long is the IV skin lightening treatment and how many are required?

 You will be provided with refreshments including tea, coffee, and water along with your choice of magazines we have on offer or the TV to ensure your comfort through your visit.
 At the end of the treatment, we will remove your intravenous cannula.